cathyjf/keychain-interpose/README.md

 There are four components involved in migrating the secret keys to the keychain:

-1. A supplied program called `migrate-keys` reads the keys from the `private-keys-v1.d` directory, adds them to the keychain, and then replaces the keys in the `private-keys-v1.d` directory with empty files (placeholders).
+1. A supplied program named `migrate-keys` reads the keys from the `private-keys-v1.d` directory, adds them to the keychain, and then replaces the keys in the `private-keys-v1.d` directory with empty files (placeholders).
 See `src/migrate-keys.cpp`.

-2. A supplied library called `keychain-interpose.dylib` is designed to be injected into the `gpg-agent(1)` process when it starts up.
+2. A supplied library named `keychain-interpose.dylib` is designed to be injected into the `gpg-agent(1)` process when it starts up.
 This library causes `gpg-agent(1)` to attempt to find secret keys in the keychain before falling back to the filesystem.
    See `src/keychain-interpose.cpp`.